-The Greek kings of Egypt endeavored, long ago, to tear Cilicia it from the Greek kings of Syria.
-The Romans left it at first in the possession of Antiochus: but the line of Mount Taurus could not permanently arrest them: and the letters of Cicero remain to us among the most interesting, as they are among the earliest, monuments of Roman Cilicia.
+The Greek kings of Egypt endeavored, long ago, to tear Cilicia from the Greek kings of Syria.
+The Romans left it at first in the possession of Antiochus, but the line of Mount Taurus could not permanently arrest them.
+The letters of Cicero remain to us among the most interesting, as they are among the earliest monuments of when Cilicia was a Roman province.

-Situated near the western border of the Cilician plain, where the river Cydnus flows in a cold and rapid stream, from the snows of Taurus to the sea, was the city of Tarsus, the capital of the whole province, and "no mean city" (Acts 21:39) in the history of the ancient world.
-Its coins reveal to us its greatness through a long series of years, alike in the period which intervened between Xerxes and Alexander, and under the Roman sway, when it exulted in the name of Metropolis, and long after Hadrian had rebuilt it, and issued his new coinage with the old mythological types.
+Situated near the western border of the Cilician plain, where the river Cydnus flows in a cold and rapid stream, from the snows of Taurus to the sea, was the city of Tarsus.
+It was the capital of the whole province, and "no mean city" (Acts 21:39) in the history of the ancient world.
+Its coins reveal to us its greatness through a long series of years, alike in the period which intervened between Xerxes and Alexander, and under the Roman sway, when it exulted in the name of Metropolis, and issued his new coinage with the old mythological types.

-In the intermediate period, which is that of Apostle Paul, we have the testimony of a person from Cilicia, from which we may infer that Tarsus was in the Eastern basin of the Mediterranean, almost what Marseilles was in the Western.
+In the intermediate period, which is that of Apostle Paul, we have the testimony of a person from the Cilicia province, from which we may infer that Tarsus was in the Eastern basin of the Mediterranean.
 Strabo says that, in all that relates to philosophy and general education, it was even more illustrious than Athens and Alexandria.
 From his description it is evident that its main character was that of a Greek city, where the Greek language was spoken, and Greek literature studiously cultivated.